sammich/ibpm-remote/README.md

 ## Warning

-The provided Process Application is by definition - *do not deploy the provided Process Application any higher* than is needed to do your testing.
+*Do not deploy the provided Process Application any higher than is needed to do your testing*.

+This exposes some APIs which are impossibly dangerous in the wrong hands.

 ## What you need